 Supplies: Unless otherwise noted in the description, students only need a pen and paper, and possible access to crayons, markers, or colored pencils.
+If these supplies are unavailable to your child for any reason, please contact firstname.lastname@example.org for assistance.
 A limited number of our camps will have some special supplies that will be available for curbside pick-up, or that can be mailed to you.
 You will receive an email with more information before the start of your camp.

 Breaks: All camps will have built-in breaks (approximately 15 minutes) where students can walk away from the screen, stretch, use the bathroom, get a snack, etc. Teaching artists will let students know when to return, and students should be prompt in their return.
 Camps will also take mini-stretch breaks together so students aren’t sitting still for an extended time period.

 Supervision: Families are expected to be available to assist students with signing on to their virtual camps, should they need it.
 All students in the 5-7 age group must have a caregiver within earshot at all times in order to assist with any issues that may arise.
 The goal is to have the camper be independent in the camp, but since we are unable to be in the same room with students, it is essential that a caregiver is available to give support, should the need arise.

 Attendance: Participants must arrive at their Zoom session on time in order to be checked in.
 Please notify us at email@example.com if your child will be late, absent, or need to leave early.